mwallraf/findhost-inventory/README.md

 The findhost script has 3 parts:

-* the datasource collector (findhost-collector) which collects all data and stores in the collections folder
+-   the datasource collector (findhost-collector) which collects all data and stores in the collections folder
-* the consolidator (findhost-consolidator) which consolidates all collections into a single file
+-   the consolidator (findhost-consolidator) which consolidates all collections into a single file
-* the findhost client script which is a frontend grep tool to parse the consolidated findhost file
+-   the findhost client script which is a frontend grep tool to parse the consolidated findhost file

 ## DOCKER

 Build process:

 ```
-docker build --tag mwallraf/findhost-inventory:latest .
+docker build --tag mwallraf/findhost-inventory:tagname .
+docker push mwallraf/findhost-inventory:tagname
 ```

 Start Docker: